dek8v5/kernel_segmentations/README.md

 I mosaic them first using my mosaic algorithm, then use the whole mosaic image as the input for this algorithm

 output: segmented kernels, overlay kernels, count how many kernels in total, and the features of each kernels.

+the actual count is 629, prediction is 617

+Hence the accuracy is 98.09%